dexterdev/Machine_Learning_Experiments/face_classifier/readme.md

-This is a Shriya Saran or Katrina Kaif classidfier (attempt)
+This is a Shriya Saran or Katrina Kaif classifier (attempt)